timsort/cpp-TimSort/README.md

 TimSort
 ==================

-A C++ implementation of TimSort, O(n log n) in worst case and stable sort algorithm, ported from OpenJDK's.
+A C++ implementation of TimSort, O(n log n) in worst case and stable sort algorithm, ported from Python's and OpenJDK's.

 This is a bit slower than `std::sort()` on randomized sequences, and much faster on partially-sorted sequences.